Income share agreement: University of Utah

 University of Utah is a public research university offering undergraduate and graduate level courses.
 Their Income Share Agreement program offers students in all majors who are within 2 years of completing their degree an ISA valued between $3,000 and $10,000.
 Their Income Share Agreement program is designed to fill any gaps their students may have that are not filled by other forms of financial aid.

-Induct

-Some private companies like induct.tech in India are also trying similar ISA model.
-They provide virtual classroom to students in Computer science stream and help them in their career.
+But as of 2022, only 121 students had taken advantage of the ISA program since it launched in 2019.